Week 32, the noise diary

 You can tune in here.

 It might even be underway at the moment you’re reading this!!

 This dispatch is slightly odd-shaped, by Year of the Meteor standards.
 It’s about just one topic, and full to the brim with images, which is why I have omitted the usual art interludes.
-It concludes with a preview of some work I’ve put towards my video game (?!) project code-named PENTWATER.
+It concludes with a preview of some work I’ve put towards a potential video game project.

 There will be gifs.

 One of the things that people often find themselves wanting to do is realistically render an imaginary 3D scene.
 This is the task at the core of Toy Story and Fortnite and the Navy’s latest flight simulator alike.

 The stockpile of programming techniques used to produce these images is vast, almost gnostic—tricks to estimate how light might behave in an imaginary 3D scene, refined continuously since the earliest days of computers.
 For decades, this branch of programming has become ever more ingenious and inscrutable; beneath the skin of its gorgeous, real-time renderings lies a monstrous patchwork of shortcuts and illusions.

 There is, however, a simpler way to realistically render an imaginary 3D scene:

 You can “trace” each ray, each simulated photon, as it emanates from a light source, bounces between objects in the scene, and finally strikes a pixel in your display.
 If you render the scene this way, the task becomes… weirdly easy?
 There’s math, but it’s elegant math, and you can fit it into a few hundred lines of code.
 There are no tricks required…

 …and there are consequently no shortcuts.
 For every pixel you want to paint, you have to trace a LOT of rays as they travel through the scene, to account for all the weird ways light can be bounced or blocked, refracted or colored.
 There are half-empty glasses of red wine lurking out there!!
 Thus, path tracing tends to require a lot of computation.
 Like… quite a lot.